 Though its history is apparent throughout the town, Cagli boasts a rich modern social scene, with summer concerts and festivals and one of the region’s most beautiful theaters.
 This city of 9,000 residents is also home to numerous churches, chapels, grocery stores, cafés, restaurants, artisanal shops, soccer fields, a bocce ball club and a hospital.
 Other outdoor activities include hiking, biking and swimming.

-- Applicant must be a high school senior in the fall of 2018.
+- Applicant must be a high school junior or senior in the fall of 2019.

 - Must have a valid passport that has an expiration of at least 6 months after the dates of travel.